 - Stand between the barbell with your feet shoulder-width apart.
 The bar should be landed between your legs.

-- Take a V-grip handle and place it under the bar, usually below the weight plates and hold the handles firmly with your palms facing each other.
+- Place a V-grip bar under the bar, usually below the weight plates.
+Hold the handles firmly with your palms facing each other.

 - Hinge forward at your hips and maintain a slight bend in your knees.